simplesamlphp/simplesamlphp/docs/simplesamlphp-changelog.md

 * Introduced a new assets.salt to allow cache busting without leaking version information (#2490)
 * If session.check_function is set and can not be called an error is raised (#2498)
 * Fix FontAwesome icon names (#2509)
+* NameIDType attributes are now JSON-serializable - these objects might appear in the array returned by getAuthDataArray()

 `authorize`